 In connection with the transitional goodwill impairment evaluation required by SFAS 142, we were required to perform an assessment of whether there was an indication that goodwill was impaired as of the date of adoption.
 We accomplished this by identifying our reporting units and determining the carrying value of each reporting unit by assigning the assets and liabilities, including the existing goodwill and intangible assets, to those reporting units as of the date of adoption.
 We then determined the fair value of each reporting unit and compared it to the carrying value of the reporting unit.
-We have completed our analysis and currently do not believe any transitional impairment loss has occurred.
+We have completed our analysis resulting in no transitional impairment loss.